hiromia006/mobileAutomation/README.md

 # Prepare Appium Instance for Window 10
 To Start Automation with Appium, we have to follow couple of steps.
-First we have to make our system ready and then we can start our journey with appium.
+First we have to make your system ready then we can start our journey with appium.

 1. [Download & Install JDK](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html)
 2. [Download & Install IntelliJ IDEA](https://www.jetbrains.com/idea/download/)